CoderSquirrel/backpackers-mobile/README.md

 * SearchCityForReviewCtrl: Validate the fields to user search the city
      - function: search : validate the field and call the webservice to fill the list of cities
      - function: cityInfo :  saves the reviewCity and redirect to the app.creteReview
+* CityCtrlRV: Shows the information fo the citie with the review the user has given
+* ProfileCtrl: Show the information of the user.
+     - function: save : save the preferences of the user in the web service.
+* LoginCtrl: Do the authentication.
+     - function: register : redirect to the registration page, app.register
+     - function: login : validate fields and if the login is successful redirect to app.home, else show the error message.
+Save the user api key in local storage to be used as parameter in all the requisitions.
+* RegisterCtrl: Register the user
+     - function: login : redirect to login page app.login
+     - function: register : validate fields and call the webservice to register user
+* LogoutCtrl : Do logout.
+Disconect the user, remove all the variables in local storage.
+* CalcCtrl : Search the cities chosen on map by lat and lng, store in a list and do the request.
+     - function: getCities : search the id of all the cities chosed by the user and call trip method
+     - function: trip : Do the trip request in the webservice

+* GpsCtrl : Controls the Map, provided by yafra.org/ in http://codepen.io/yafraorg/pen/jBEky
+     - Filters provided by yafra.org/ in http://codepen.io/yafraorg/pen/jBEky
+          - lat
+          - lon
+     - Directives provided by yafra.org/ in http://codepen.io/yafraorg/pen/jBEky
+          - appMap